-I used to blame the afternoon lethargy on my sleep-loving nature, but lately I've started to second guess this evaluation.
+I used to blame the afternoon lethargy on my sleep-loving nature, but lately I've started to second-guess this evaluation.
 After a bit of online research, I decided to revamp some of my mealtime choices in an effort to naturally boost my energy.
-I already eat a (mostly) balanced diet so it's not like I needed a major overhaul.
-All I really had to do was to move the fruits, vegetables, nuts, and healthy grains to the front of the refrigerator, so they were easier to grab when my sugar cravings strike.
-(Hiding Cadbury Mini Eggs from myself also helps, although this has not proven 100% effective.)
+I already eat a (mostly) balanced diet, so it's not like I needed a major overhaul.
+All I really had to do was to move the fruits, vegetables, nuts, and healthy grains to the front of the refrigerator, so they are easier to grab when my sugar cravings strike.
+(Hiding Cadbury Mini Eggs from myself also helps, although this has not proven 100 percent effective.)

-The canned beans replace the processed carbs, as well as add lots fiber and protein to keep me fuller longer.
-I can eat the salad plain, wrap it in a whole wheat tortilla, or mash and pile it on toast for a quick bruschetta.
-If I need it to stretch to an entree, I can toss in some olive-oil packed tuna for a bigger punch.
-This easy little dish really is the jack of all (lunch) trades.
-Hey, it even pulls through as a potluck side when there's only a moment to plan.
+The canned beans replace the processed carbs, as well as add lots of fiber and protein to keep me fuller longer.
+I can eat the salad plain, wrap it in a whole-wheat tortilla, or mash and pile it on toast for a quick bruschetta.
+If I need it to stretch to an entrée, I can toss in some olive oil-packed tuna for a bigger punch.
+This easy little dish even pulls through as a potluck side when there's only a moment to plan.
 And with all this extra energy, no one will notice I don't have a minute to spare.

 What about you?
 What's your go-to lunch to keep you energized when you are on the go?

 1 each red and yellow bell pepper, seeded and chopped into 3/4" pieces

 1/2 large red onion, peeled and chopped into 3/4" pieces